-Research and Conference Travel Funds
+Research and Conference Travel Awards

 There are several sources of travel funds on campus.
 The Graduate Student Association awards conference travel funds once a year.
 The Office of Sponsored Programs administers the competition for some research grants.
 Graduate students can apply to the Dean of Research and Graduate Studies for travel funds as well.